 Selected Work

-A selection of research work focused on framing ambiguity, defining quality, and informing product decisions in complex, system-driven environments.
+A selection of research work focused on framing ambiguity, defining quality, and helping teams make confident product decisions.

 These examples highlight how I approach research problems, prioritizing decision risk and impact over process walkthroughs or artifacts.